-How to run a powershell script as a Git hook
+How to run a powershell script as part of a Git hook

-How to run a powershell script as a Git hook
+How to run a powershell script as part of a Git hook

 Introduction